mKoder/es6-jspm-ractive-gulp-mocha-seed/README.md

 Consider trying to move as much of the root node_modules as possible into JSPM?
 I tried to have gulp managed by JSPM but had issues trying to get it working so parked that for now.

+Benchmark the performance of Ractive for large datasets and frequently changing data.